How To Choose The Right Running Shoe For You

 Pronation Analysis Using Your Smartphone Camera

 Have someone record you on video while you are running at a comfortable pace on a treadmill.
-Have them take video footage from the rear and the front and then use a mobile app like Hudl to slow the video down so you can observe your natural foot strike while running.
-The Hudl app is free from the Android or Apple App Store.
+Have them take video footage from the rear and the front and then use your phone to slow the video down so you can observe your natural foot strike while running.

-Pronation Analysis Using The Wear Test
+Pronation Analysis Using The Running Shoe Wear Pattern Test

 Step 2: Identify Your Arch Type